Abstract

 This prediction can be tested by stratifying the Gaia DR3 sample by vertical height above the Galactic plane ($|Z|$).
 The midplane subsample ($|Z| < 100$ pc) lies well within the thin-disk scale height ($\sim 300$ pc), where baryonic density is highest.
 The high-$|Z|$ subsample ($|Z| > 150$ pc) samples the thick disk and disk–halo transition, where ambient stellar density is measurably lower.
 A $100$–$150$ pc buffer excludes systems with ambiguous classification.
 Using metallicity-corrected masses and bootstrap uncertainty propagation, the analysis yields:

-The environmental ordering can be compared quantitatively with the chameleon screening mechanism.
-For a scalar self-interaction potential $V(\phi) \propto \phi^{-n}$ (Khoury & Weltman 2004), the screening radius of a binary of mass $M$ embedded in ambient baryonic density $\rho_{\rm amb}$ scales as $R_s \propto \rho_{\rm amb}^{1/(n+1)}$: denser environments screen to larger separations, exactly the ordering observed.
-The ratio of transition radii at two Galactic heights therefore depends only on the ambient density ratio and the potential index:
+TEP itself does not commit to a specific microscopic screening mechanism (Smawfield 2025a, §A4, §7), so the bare prediction of TEP for the environmental modulation is qualitative: denser ambient environments more strongly suppress the locally observable Temporal Shear, leading to a larger characteristic transition radius.
+To make this quantitative we adopt the chameleon completion as a tractable benchmark.
+For a scalar self-interaction potential $V(\phi) \propto \phi^{-n}$ (Khoury & Weltman 2004), thin-shell matching gives the screening radius of a binary of mass $M$ in ambient baryonic density $\rho_{\rm amb}$ as $R_s \propto \rho_{\rm amb}^{1/(n+1)}$.
+The TEP-qualitative ordering (denser → larger $R_s$) is recovered by every well-behaved completion; the specific power-law exponent is a property of the chameleon completion, not of TEP itself.
+The ratio of transition radii at two Galactic heights then depends only on the ambient density ratio and the potential index:

 6. Discussion: Resolving the Controversy